sanekee/limi/README.md

 ### Pattern Matching

-Pattern matcher is an internal component in Limi router.
+Pattern matcher is an internal component in limi router.
 It's used in conjuction of the Radix Tree to lookup a `host` or `path` to find the right handler.

 | Matcher Type | Syntax | Priority | Descrption |
 | --- | --- | --- | --- |